Angatar/s3cmd/README.md

 mkdir .s3
 docker run --rm -ti -v $(pwd):/s3 -v $(pwd)/.s3:/root d3fk/s3cmd --configure
 ```
-A blank .s3cfg file is also provided in the .s3 directory as a template if you wish to configure it by yourself from scratch.
+A blank .s3cfg file is also provided as a template in the [.s3 directory of the source repository](https://github.com/Angatar/s3cmd/tree/master/.s3), if you wish to configure it by yourself from scratch.

 ### s3cmd and encryption
-s3cmd enable you with encryption during transfert with SSL if defined in the config file or if the option in metionned in the command line.
+s3cmd enables you with encryption during transfert with SSL if defined in the config file or if the option in metionned in the command line.
-s3cmd also enable you with encryption at REST with server-side encryption by using the flag --server-side-encryption (e.g: you can specify the KMS key to use on the server), or client side encryption by using the flag -e or --encrypt.
+s3cmd also enables you with encryption at REST with server-side encryption by using the flag --server-side-encryption (e.g: you can specify the KMS key to use on the server), or client side encryption by using the flag -e or --encrypt.
 These options can also be defined in the .s3cfg config file.

 ### `s3cmd` documentation